Who’s at Legal Fault in Friday the 13th?

 “Ever since I can remember, I’ve been an avid lover of Halloween,” she says.
 “Anyone knows me knows it’s my favorite.
 So when the opportunity came about, I jumped at it.”

-Fialkoff wound up developing a presentation—titled “Halloween Legalities – What Horror Movies Can Teach Lawyers”—that examines horror movies through a legal lens, asking: What if this happened in real life?
-Who would be at fault?
-Would there be liability?
+Fialkoff wound up developing a presentation with several other New Jersey attorneys titled “Halloween Legalities—What Horror Movies Can Teach Lawyers.”
+It examines the genre through a legal lens, asking: What lawsuits could be brought if this happened in real life?
+Who would be considered negligent?
+Would there be financial liability?

 Fialkoff comes by her love of Halloween naturally.
 When she was a kid, her mother threw a big party every October 31st, and they were visited by more trick-or-treaters than any other house on the block thanks to a massive decorative display.